AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/development-guidelines.md

 ### AEM as a Cloud Service Development tools {#aem-as-a-cloud-service-development-tools}

+>[!NOTE]
+>The AEM as a Cloud Service Developer Console should not be confused with the similarly named [*Adobe Developer Console*](https://developer.adobe.com/developer-console/).
+>

 Customers can access CRXDE lite on the author tier's development environment but not stage or production.
 The immutable repository (`/libs`, `/apps`) cannot be written to at runtime so attempting to do so will result in errors.

-Instead, the Repository Browser can be launched from the Developer Console, providing a read-only view into the repository for all environments on author, publish, and preview tiers.
+Instead, the Repository Browser can be launched from the AEM as a Cloud Service Developer Console, providing a read-only view into the repository for all environments on author, publish, and preview tiers.
 Read more about the Repository Browser [here](/help/implementing/developing/tools/repository-browser.md).

-A set of tools for debugging AEM as a Cloud Service developer environments are available in the Developer Console for RDE, dev, stage, and production environments.
+A set of tools for debugging AEM as a Cloud Service developer environments are available in the AEM as a Cloud Service Developer Console for RDE, dev, stage, and production environments.
 The url can be determined by adjusting the Author or Publish service urls as follows:

 `https://dev-console/-<namespace>.<cluster>.dev.adobeaemcloud.com`

-As a shortcut, the following Cloud Manager CLI command can be used to launch the developer console based on an environment parameter described below:
+As a shortcut, the following Cloud Manager CLI command can be used to launch the AEM as a Cloud Service Developer console based on an environment parameter described below:

 `aio cloudmanager:open-developer-console <ENVIRONMENTID> --programId <PROGRAMID>`